mowglix/PencilBlue-Picture-Service/README.md

 ##Features
 * Comes with the [Fotorama](http://fotorama.io/) gallery library
-- Gallery can be highly customized
+* Gallery can be highly customized
-- Gallery can be replaced by altering the templates
+* Gallery can be replaced by altering the templates
-- Adds localization features for displaying dates and time
+* Adds localization features for displaying dates and time
-- The gallery can be disabled from settings
+* The gallery can be disabled from settings
+* The gallery can also visualize Youtube and Vimeo media links

 ##Template placeholders:
 | Placeholder   |  Comments |